 NHAI, vide policy circular dated September 9, 2024, clarified whether Clause 16.2 or Clause 16.6 of the model concession agreement for HAM projects will be applicable in relation to change of scope of proposals.

-NHAI observed in its circuar that this clarification was necessary as it had observed that different technical divisions/ROs/Project Implementation Units ("PIUs") of NHAI have been applying these provisions in an inconsistent manner.
+NHAI observed in its circular that this clarification was necessary as it had observed that different technical divisions/ROs/PIUs of NHAI are applying these provisions in an inconsistent manner.